bugbountyforum/BBF-university/README.md

 Anyone with computer skills and a high degree of curiosity can become a successful finder of vulnerabilities [...] the main requirement is that you need to keep learning continuously.
 </blockquote>

-These BBF University classes introduce you to bug bounty hunting, and aim to provide a stable footing as you write your first bug reports.
+These BBF University classes introduce you to bug bounty hunting and aim to provide a stable footing as you file your first bug reports.

 By the end of the course, we hope you will have familiarised yourself with...

-* a wide range of vulnerability classes
+* a wide range of common vulnerability classes
 * which types of bug to report (and which <i>not</i> to report)
 * how to compose a descriptive, well-received vulnerability report
 * how to communicate respectfully and effectively with security teams.